-The limitations and exceptions of this assessment are those described in ASTM E1527- associated with and time available for the assessment.
+The limitations and exceptions of this assessment are those described in ASTM E1527-05.
+The level of inquiry and scope of this assessment are consistent with those described in that ASTM standard.
+The limiting conditions associated with this assessment are those of the costs associated with and time available for the assessment.
 These conditions are consistent with good commercial and customary practice.